 How To Create a Cartoon Avatar from a Photo

-- Cartoon Avatar Creations Without a Photo
+- Create an Avatar Without a Photo

-- Final Thought
+- Final Thoughts

-Step 1 – Find the Right Photo
+Step 1: Find the Right Photo

-Step 2 – Pick a Cartoon App
+Step 2: Pick a Cartoon App

-Your choice will depend on the cartoon character style you’re looking for, as well as the level of control and the amount of editing options that you want in your software.
-A couple of examples you can try are Cartoon Photo Editor by Game Brain and cartoon camera by Pixelab.
+Your choice will depend on the cartoon character style you’re looking for, as well as the level of control and the number of editing options that you want in your software.
+A couple of examples you can try are Cartoon Photo Editor by Game Brain and cartoon photo by Pixelab.
 Both are photo editors and free to download from an app store.

-(If you have an iOS device, you may want to check out:
+Note: If you have an iOS device, you may want to check out: